Who Am I

 “My priority is not writing for the entertainment of readers—for me personally, that would be an inauthentic use of my energy and time.
 Everyone has their calling fuelled by that burning desire.
 While my writing may be entertaining to some, and is sure to make your heart smile and have you ‘laugh out loud’ from time to time— my calling is not entertainment.
 I also struggle with considering myself as an artist and have a hard time viewing my writing as self-expression.
 Writing feels like more of a calling, a duty of sorts.”

-As of today (October 2020) Troy has completed his first in a series of children’s books awaiting illustration, as well as a nonfiction book—‘Popcorn In my Pocket – The Path To Rediscovering God & Embodying Real love.’
-Additionally the pipeline is filled with inspiration for memoirs, fictional narratives, and of course, more transformative nonfiction.
-Regardless of genre or avenues of publication, Troy feels that his writing did not give the reader more clarity for life while inspiring them to become a more understanding, compassionate, loving Human—then it would feel like a waste.
+Troy’s has chosen to self-publish his first book which expected to be released in late 2023.
+Additionally, the pipeline is filled with a series of Children’s books, fictional narratives, and of course, more transformative nonfiction.
+Regardless of genre or avenues of publication, Troy feels that if his writing did not give the reader more clarity for life while inspiring them to become more understanding, compassionate, and loving Human beings—then it would feel like a waste.
 Rest assured however, that he believes life to be filled with true joy, laughter, and lightheartedness.
 It is with a dash of authenticity, magic, and wonder that he hopes his writing inspires its readers and influences the world.